Graylog2/documentation/pages/plugins.rst

 General information
 ===================

-Graylog comes with a stable plugin API for the following plugin types since v1.0:
+Graylog comes with a stable plugin API for the following plugin types since Graylog 1.0:

 * **Inputs:** Accept/write any messages into Graylog
 * **Outputs:** Forward messages to other endpoints in real-time
 * **Services:** Run at startup and able to implement any functionality
-* **Alarm Callbacks:** Called when a stream's alert condition is triggered
+* **Alarm Callbacks:** Called when a stream alert condition has been triggered
 * **Filters:** Transform/drop incoming messages during processing
 * **REST API Resources:** A REST resource to expose as part of the ``graylog-server`` REST API
 * **Periodical:** Called at periodical intervals during server runtime

 The first for writing a plugin is creating a skeleton that is the same for each type of plugin.
 The next chapter is explaining how to do this and will then go over to chapters explaining plugin types in detail.